kmhcreative/zappbar/README.md

 **Default Top/Bottom ZappBar:** Shows a preview of the default top bar.
 Click on a button to change the icon and text.
 Click on the “Show Button Actions” below it to “wire” a button to an action in the drop-down lists.

-**Top/Bottom Archive ZappBar:** Determines whether the Default top/bottom bar is used on Archive pages or the custom “Archive Top/Bottom ZappBar” will be used instead.
+**Top/Bottom Archive ZappBar:** Determines whether the Default, Custom Archive, or NO top/bottom bar is used on Archive pages.

 **Archive Top/Bottom ZappBar:** these bars will ONLY appear on an Archive page on your blog, and only if you enabled them under *Top Archive ZappBar* and/or *Bottom Archive ZappBar*

+**Top/Bottom Blog ZappBar:** Determines whether the Default, Custom Blog, or NO top/bottom bar is used on single blog post pages.

+**Blog Top/Bottom ZappBar:** these bars will ONLY appear on a single blog post, and only if you enabled them under *Top Blog ZappBar* and/or *Bottom Blog ZappBar*

 If you are using the ComicPress theme, Comic Easel plugin, or Webcomic plugin more bar options are displayed for the custom comic post pages:

-**Top/Bottom Comic ZappBar:** Choose whether to use the custom “comic” bars on comics pages or the Default ones.
+**Top/Bottom Comic ZappBar:** Choose whether to use the custom “comic” bars on comics pages, the Default ones, or no top/bottom bar.

 **Comic Top/Bottom ZappBar:** optional bars you can have displayed only on comic post pages (if you are using one of the aforementioned comic themes/plugins).

 If you are using the WooCommerce plugin you will also see options for custom e-commerce ZappBars:

-**Top/Bottom WooCommerce ZappBar:** set whether to use custom or default bars on WooCommerce store-related pages.
+**Top/Bottom WooCommerce ZappBar:** set whether to use custom, default, or no top/bottom bars on WooCommerce store-related pages.

 **WooCommerce Top/Bottom Bar:** optional bars and buttons you can link to WooCommerce functions.